-

 Second, we are so thrilled that you are looking at Temple Solel.
 As clergy, we are drawn to Temple Solel for so many reasons: the down-to-earth people, the desire to build a community where learning, praying, caring for one another and making a difference in the world are at the center, and a professional staff poised to welcome you and help open the multiple doors into a rich, Jewish life.

 The following material will provide some valuable information.
 Most importantly, we would love to meet you in person, if we haven’t already.
-If you call or email our assistant, Mason, he’ll gladly set up a time for us to meet.
-He can be reached at mmarks@templesolel.org or 480.991.7414.
+If you call or email our assistant, Tara, she’ll gladly set up a time for us to meet.
+She can be reached at office@templesolel.org or 480.991.7414.

 All the best in your search for a spiritual home,

-Rabbi John A. Linder, Rabbi Debbie S. Stiel, & Cantorial Soloist, Todd V. Herzog
+Rabbi Darryl Crystal, Rabbi Debbie S. Stiel, & Cantorial Soloist, Todd V. Herzog

 -